What’s Next After Stage-Gate?

 This is the third in the series on the Agile-Stage-Gate approach to product development manufactured or physical new products.
 Here the emphasis is on B2B firms.
 New case studies are included to illustrate more details of how the new model works.
 An important section deals with ten tough issues faced in its implementation, and the solutions that early adopters have tried with success.
 The article ends with a look at why the new Agile-Stage-Gate model works so well for manufacturing firms... why it delivers what it does!

 This article in the CIMS Innovation Management Report summaries the three articles above – a quick look at Agile-Stage-Gate, how it works, the results achieved, and some of the challenges.
 Although a good summary and introduction, you really need to get into the three articles above for real understanding.

 Idea-to-Launch Gating Systems: Better, Faster, and More Agile

-This article provides the latest thinning on how leading firms are rethinking and reinventing their idea-to-launch gating systems.
-They are adding elements of Agile to traditional Stage-Gate structures to add flexibility and speed while retaining structure and rigor.
+This article provides the latest insights into how leading firms are rethinking and reinventing their idea-to-launch gating systems.
+They are adding elements of Agile to traditional Stage-Gate to add flexibility and speed while retaining structure and rigor.
 They’re also building in methods to make the process faster, less bureaucratic and also more adaptive and flexible.